ideal-postcodes/postcodes.io/openapi/md/places.md

 | `X-RateLimit-Remaining` | The remaining requests within the current rate limit window                            |
 | `X-RateLimit-Reset`     | The time when the rate limit window resets in Unix Time (seconds) or UTC Epoch seconds |

-## Pricing

-This API currently does not affect your balance.
-However, resolving a suggestion into a full place requires a paid request.

 Please note, this API is not intended as a standalone free resource.
 Integrations that consistently make autocomplete requests without a paid request to resolve an place may be disrupted via tightened rate limits.